Billericay Town F.C.: Ground

 In the summer of 2017 New Lodge was completely redeveloped.
 Covered terraces were built at both ends of the ground covering the full width of the pitch; a new seated stand was built next to the clubhouse where the Pacman stand and Cowshed had previously been located, and was named the Harry Parker Stand.
 On the other side of the pitch the seating was extended to the full length of the pitch.
-The ground's capacity was raised to around 5,000 with 2,000 seated.
+The ground's capacity was raised to 5,000 with 2,000 seated.
 A friendly match against West Ham on 8 August 2017 attracted a record crowd of 4,582.

+In 2023 the Harry Parker Stand was renamed the Glenn Tamplin Stand.
+During the 2025–26 season a new digital scoreboard was installed between the Blunts Wall Road end and the Family Stand.